hwdsl2/setup-ipsec-vpn/azure/README.md

  - Username for VPN and SSH
  - Password for VPN and SSH
- - IPsec Pre-Shared Key
+ - IPsec Pre-Shared Key for VPN
  - Operating System Image (Debian 8 or Ubuntu 16.04 LTS)
- - Virtual Machine Size (Default: Standard_A0)
+ - Virtual Machine Size (Default: Basic_A0)

 Press this button to start: